microsoft/language-server-protocol/protocol.md

 #### Server lifetime

 The current protocol specification defines that the lifetime of a server is managed by the client (e.g. a tool like VS Code or Emacs).
-It is up to the client to decide when to start (process vise) and when to shutdown a server.
+It is up to the client to decide when to start (process-wise) and when to shutdown a server.

 #### <a name="initialize"></a>Initialize Request